Redshift-binned constraints on the Hubble constant under $\Lambda$CDM, CPL, and Pad\'e cosmography: Conclusions and discussion

 \section{Conclusions and discussion}

-In light of recent indications that the Hubble constant may exhibit redshift-dependent behaviour, we have re-examined whether the apparent oscillatory pattern seen in binned late-time measurements of \(H_0(z)\) reflects a genuine feature of the expansion history or instead arises from cosmological-model choices and statistical methodology.
+In light of recent indications that the Hubble constant may exhibit redshift-dependent behavior, we have re-examined whether the apparent oscillatory pattern seen in binned late-time measurements of \(H_0(z)\) reflects a genuine feature of the expansion history or instead arises from cosmological-model choices and statistical methodology.
 To this end, we employ a unified framework that varies the cosmological parametrization, the binning strategy, the probe combination, and the parameter-sharing assumptions.

-In the baseline scheme (Sec.~\ref{sec:results}), and for all three cosmological models considered (flat \(\Lambda\)CDM, CPL and Pad\'e), the binned \(H_0\) constraints display a highly consistent oscillatory behaviour with redshift.
-A simple Fourier-like fit to \(H_0(z)\) yields a non-zero oscillatory amplitude with a marginal significance of about \(1.71\text{--}1.94\sigma\), depending on the cosmological model.
-To assess the robustness and possible origin of this behaviour, we have examined three aspects within the same framework: alternative redshift binning, single--probe per--bin fits, and different global versus piecewise-constant configurations for \(\{H_0,\Omega_m,M,r_d\}\).
+In the baseline scheme (Sec.~\ref{sec:results}), and for all three cosmological models considered (flat \(\Lambda\)CDM, CPL and Pad\'e), the binned \(H_0\) constraints display a highly consistent oscillatory behavior with redshift.
+A simple Fourier-like fit to \(H_0(z)\) yields a nonzero oscillatory amplitude with a marginal significance of about \(1.71\text{--}1.94\sigma\), depending on the cosmological model.
+To assess the robustness and possible origin of this behavior, we have examined three aspects within the same framework: alternative redshift binning, single-probe per-bin fits, and different global versus piecewise-constant configurations for \(\{H_0,\Omega_m,M,r_d\}\).

 We therefore reach the following practical conclusions.
 First, the oscillatory behaviour of \(H_0(z)\) is present in current late-time data at only marginal (\(\sim 2\sigma\)) significance, but is broadly stable against changes in both the cosmological model and the redshift-binning strategy.
 Second, the absence of a coherent, probe-independent departure in the single--probe per-bin results and the strong coupling between \(H_0\) and calibration parameters such as \(M\) and \(r_d\) imply that the baseline-level oscillatory trend is plausibly explained by probe-specific degeneracies.
 When these degeneracies are combined in a joint likelihood and given sufficient parameter freedom, they produce an apparent redshift-dependent pattern in the inferred \(H_0\) constraints.
 Once the degeneracy freedom between \(H_0\) and other key parameters is restricted (as in the configuration where only \(H_0\) is allowed to vary between bins), the oscillatory trend is strongly suppressed.
 The inferred values then become consistent with an approximately constant \(H_0 \simeq 70.79\,\mathrm{km\,s^{-1}\,Mpc^{-1}}\) across redshift.